App Store Rejections: The 9 Reasons You Can Kill Before You Submit

 <string>Only when you enable "Live commute reminders" — used to notify you 10 minutes before you should leave</string>

-Rule: every permission string must include (a) the specific scenario (b) the specific benefit.
-“Improves your experience” gets rejected 100% of the time.
+Rule: every permission string must name (a) the specific scenario and (b) the specific benefit.
+“Improves your experience” gets rejected almost every time.

 App Store Connect → App Review → Sign-In Information: